CloudLabsAI-Azure/apim-lab/apim-lab/9-fusion-dev/fusion-dev-9-1.md

    >**Note**: If the **Create a connector** is not visible, then follow these steps:
       - Click on Activate account and fill the required informations.
       - Use the email that is provided in the Environment section of the lab. and click on **Next**.
+      - Enter any random 10-digit number in Phone number
       - Then Click on **Get Started**.
       - Go to the API management service page and click on **Create a connector**.
          >**Note**: It might take some time to appear.
 Refresh the page and check again.